 Note: Regardless of the method, claimants must key or call in their own information.

-Directing claimants and employers to refer questions and problems to a Tele-Center
+Directing claimants and employers to refer questions and problems to a UI Tele-Center

-Providing claimants and employers with Tele-Center phone numbers
+Providing claimants and employers with UI Tele-Center phone numbers

 Note: Refer to Unemployment Benefits Contact Information for Claimants and Unemployment Benefits Contact Information for Employers.